 Captive animal attractions we do not promote

 Orca show.
 Photo by Steven DepoloCaptive orcas and dolphins.
 In 2013 we launched our “Stop the orca circus” campaign in collaboration with the World Cetacean Alliance in opposition to the keeping of whales and dolphins in dolphinaria around the world.
-Read more about it and sign our petition here.

-- Elephant sanctuaries or orphanages where elephant riding, performing, painting or similar are permitted.
+Elephant sanctuaries or orphanages where elephant riding, performing, painting or similar are permitted.
 The few sanctuaries which we do support ensure the animals are kept in the most natural conditions possible, and do not take elephants from the wild.
 Read more about the pros and cons of elephant sanctuaries here.

-- Circuses, rodeos and stampedes, bullfighting, canned hunting, walking with lions or other big cats, ostrich riding or dancing bears.
+Circuses, rodeos and stampedes, bullfighting, canned hunting, walking with lions or other big cats, ostrich riding or dancing bears.

-Continuous monitoring and feedbackWe constantly try to improve our knowledge of animal welfare in tourism and are talking to travellers, tour operators and animal welfare and wildlife organisations to make sure that we are up to date with current information.
-We monitor all the reviews that we receive for any potential animal welfare issues (which sometimes the traveller may not even be aware of).
-We often question our tour operators about their trips, the conservation value of their wildlife holidays and encourage them to increase the educational aspects of wildlife trips.
+Continuous monitoring and feedbackWe constantly try to improve our knowledge of animal welfare in tourism and talk to travellers, tour operators and animal welfare and wildlife organisations to make sure that we are up to date with current information.
+We monitor all the reviews that we receive for any potential animal welfare issues (which sometimes the traveller may not even be aware of), and we often question our tour operators about their trips, the conservation value of their wildlife holidays and encourage them to increase the educational aspects of wildlife trips.

 What you can do

-Read more about Born Free at http://www.bornfree.org.uk/
+Read more about Born Free and Raise The Red Flag here.

 Further readingSee our responsible wildlife holidays

 Volunteer on a wildlife conservation holiday